mad-lab/transit/README.md

 # TRANSIT

 Welcome!
-This is the public repository for the TRANSIT and TPP tools developed by the Ioerger Lab.
+This is the distribution for the TRANSIT and TPP tools developed by the Ioerger Lab.

 TRANSIT is a tool for the analysis of Tn-Seq data.
-It provides a easy to use graphical interface and access to three different analysis methods that allow the user to analyse essentiality in both single conditions and between conditions.
+It provides an easy to use graphical interface and access to three different analysis methods that allow the user to determine essentiality in a single condition as well as between conditions.

 ## Instructions

-For full instructions on how to install and run TRANSIT (and the optional pre-processor, TPP), please see the documentation included in this repository ("doc" folder) or the following websites:
+For full instructions on how to install and run TRANSIT (and the optional pre-processor, TPP), please see the documentation included in this distribution ("doc" folder) or visit the following web pages:

 http://saclab.tamu.edu/essentiality/transit/transit.html